maxx-niu/issue-tracker/README.md

-# Full-stack issue tracker web application for Faisal Usmani.
+# Full-stack issue tracker web application for FUsmani.

 ## Stack Used